Dur-e Najaf Dara

 Dur-e Najaf Dara OAM (born 18 September 1945) is an Australian restaurateur and businesswoman.

-Biography
+Early life and education

-Dara was born in Ipoh, Malaysia, in 1945.
+Dara was born on 18 September 1945 in Ipoh, Malaysia, in 1945.

 She moved to Australia in 1962 and attended Presbyterian Ladies' College in Melbourne.
 She later studied social work at the University of Melbourne.

+Career

 After graduating, Dara worked for the Youth Welfare Division of the Victorian Social Welfare Department, based at Winlaton and Turana in Melbourne.
 In 1978 she started waitressing at Stephanie's Restaurant and later became the manager and co-owner.
 She also worked on establishing the Pavilion (later Donovan's) in St Kilda and the Nudel Bar in the Melbourne business district.

 In 1987, she became a partner in a tea import business and in 2000 she established the Lip café.